kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 * devices freed by a preemption are not allocated to another pod of equal or lower priority before the preemptor has been scheduled;
 * a pod of higher priority can be allocated those devices, and the preemptor then preempts again;
-* a nomination expires and the preemptor becomes eligible to preempt again if its claims are never deallocated.
+* a nomination is removed and held capacity is released when the preemptor is deleted or its `nominatedNodeName` is cleared.

 ##### e2e tests